Residence in Mexico

 Solvency Visa in Mexico

-The Mexican residence visa for personal economic solvency, which is also the first most requested and easiest to obtain visa to become a resident in Mexico, as well as the fastest, since it requires a bank statement with 40 thousand USD / EUR (Note: the values change every year, increasing in line with inflation and the cost of living, for more information always update yourself on the Mexican embassy website) .
+The Mexican residence visa for self-financing, which is also the most requested and easiest first visa to obtain to become a resident in Mexico, as well as the fastest, since it requires a bank statement with 40 thousand USD / EUR (Note: the values change every year, increasing in line with inflation and the cost of living, for more information always update the Mexican embassy website).

 Real Estate Investment Visa in Mexico

-The temporary residence visa for real estate in Mexico which, in exchange for a real estate purchase with a value of no less than 476,000 Euros by 2025, grants a temporary residence visa in Mexico which then becomes permanent.
+The temporary residence visa for real estate in Mexico, which, in exchange for a property purchase valued at no less than 476,000 euros by 2025, grants a temporary residence visa in Mexico which then becomes permanent.

 What are the requirements for temporary residence in Mexico?